brozena/brozena-old.github.io/about.md

 permalink: /about/
 ---

-I love hearing others talk about hearing my voice in my writing.
-I write to learn what I truly sound like.
+I love hearing others tell me how clear my voice sounds in their head as they read my words.

+I write to be able to hear my own voice.

 More will show up here soon, I promise.